Pilea peperomioides

-Pilea peperomioides (/paɪˈliːə pɛpəˌroʊmiˈɔɪdiːz/), the Chinese money plant, UFO plant, pancake plant or missionary plant, is a species of flowering plant in the nettle family Urticaceae, native to Yunnan and Sichuan provinces in southern China.
+Pilea peperomioides (/paɪˈliːə pɛpəˌroʊmiˈɔɪdiːz/), the Chinese money plant, UFO plant, pancake plant, lefse plant or missionary plant, is a species of flowering plant in the nettle family Urticaceae, native to Yunnan and Sichuan provinces in southern China.

 History

 The Scottish botanist George Forrest was the first westerner to collect Pilea peperomioides, in 1906 and again in 1910, in the Cang Mountain range in Yunnan Province.

 In 1945, the species was found by Norwegian missionary Agnar Espegren in Yunnan Province when he was fleeing from Hunan Province.
 He took cuttings of P. peperomioides back to Norway, by way of India in 1946, and from there it was spread throughout Scandinavia.

-Pilea peperomioides is an example of a plant that has been spread amongst amateur gardeners via cuttings, without being well-known to western botanists until the late 20th century.
+Pilea peperomioides is an example of a plant that has been spread amongst amateur gardeners via cuttings, without being well known to western botanists until the late 20th century.
 This led to the plant earning the nickname of “friendship plant”, or “pass-along plant”.
 Many horticulturists and hobbyists were not aware of its true classification, in the nettle family Urticaceae, until the 1980s.
 The first known published image of it appeared in the Kew magazine in 1984.
 Through the early 2010s and 2020s, P. peperomioides became widely available commercially, and is no longer a curiosity.
-The initial offerings for sale on the mainstream plant market saw great demand for the plant, with prices going as high as $75 USD for a single unrooted cutting, advertised on Instagram, as late as 2019.
-The average price for a 3- or 4-inch pot being around $5-10 USD, with the median price for slightly larger plants capping out around $20 USD, in September of 2022.
-The affordable price, coupled with its ease of propagation, has led to a gradual decrease in cost (yet certainly not popularity) of this species.
+The initial offerings for sale on the mainstream plant market saw great demand for the plant, with prices going as high as US$75 for a single unrooted cutting, advertised on Instagram, as late as 2019.

 Description

 Pilea peperomioides is an erect, evergreen perennial plant, with shiny, dark green, circular leaves up to 10 cm in diameter on long petioles.
 The leaves are described as peltate—circular, with the petiole attached near the centre.
 The plant is completely hairless.
-It grows to around 30 cm tall and wide in the wild, sometimes more indoors.
+It grows to around 30 cm tall and wide in the wild.
+Indoors, it has the potential to grow larger.
 The stem is greenish to dark brown, usually unbranched and upright, and lignified at the base when mature.
 In poor growing conditions, it loses its leaves in the lower part of the stem and assumes a distinctive habit.
 The flowers are inconspicuous.

 The plant has a superficial resemblance to some species of Peperomia (hence the specific epithet peperomioides), also popular as cultivated plants but in a different family, the Piperaceae.
 It is also sometimes confused with other peltate-leaved plants such as Nasturtium, Umbilicus and Hydrocotyle.